LifeMC/LifeSkript/SECURITY.md

 and in either cases, the vulnerability should be fixed before a new stable release.

 Since we don't released a new major version yet, we don't have any active version branches for fixes or security fixes.
-So, we always provide fixes to latest version.
+So, we always provide fixes to the latest version.

 For the above statement, modifying the old versions are _not_ possible.
 Of course you can checkout the specific tag and modify it yourself.